Do homeopathic remedies protect against X-rays, CT scans and other radiological procedures?

 - CT scans generate three-dimensional images of both hard and soft body tissues.
 Significantly more radiation than the traditional x-ray is required.
 For example, a CT scan of the abdomen will expose its owner to 50 times more radiation than an x-ray of the abdomen.

 - Mammograms examine breast tissue, looking for cancer.
 The dose involved with the usual four films of each breast results in significantly more radiation than would happen with a chest x-ray.
-The low energy used in mammograms also causes more damage than the higher energy of x-rays.
+The low energy used in mammograms is more harmful than the higher energy of x-rays.

 - Nuclear Medicine uses radioactive substances to diagnose or treat disease.
 Dyes with a short radioactive half life are injected or swallowed to outline organs while radioactive substances that release a slow continuous dose may be implanted into tumours to destroy cancer cells.

 - Fluoroscopy produces video x-rays showing the movement of the area being examined.
 While operators try to use low levels of radiation during this procedure, the length of time the fluoroscope is switched on determines how much radiation the patient receives.
-Sometimes that is high.
+This may lead to high levels of exposure

 MRI scans (magnetic resonance imaging) and ultrasounds also ‘look’ into the body but don’t use radiation.